adamddh/MI-COVID-Viz/MiCorona.md

 ![](MiCorona_files/figure-gfm/viz-1.png)<!-- -->

-Note that the last 2 days of data have been colored red on the graph, as they frequently change as more infomration becomes available.
+Note that the last 2 days of data have been colored red on the graph, as they frequently change as more information becomes available.